vorce/cedrik/README.md

     - ☑ MatchAll
     - ☑ Term (☐ boosting)
     - ☑ Boolean (And, Or, Not)
     - ☐ Near
-    - ☐ Wildcard (Only single leading or single trailing supported now)
+    - ☑ Wildcard (Only single leading or single trailing is supported)
 - ☐ Ranking
 - ☐ Highlights
 - ☐ Distributed indices (mnesia?, KVS?, riak?, redis?)